MoonlightCapital/MoonlightBot-docs/management-commands/create-muterole.md

 This command sets up a role to be used as the mute role for the server.
 It will edit the permissions of all channels to deny the role from sending messages.

-{% hint style="info" %}
+## Required permissions

-It will edit the following permissions form channels and set them to `false` for the role:
+MoonlightBot requires the following permissions to successfully execute this command:

+* Manage Channels
+* Manage Roles

+For the successful setup of the mute role, MoonlightBot requires permission to **Manage Permissions** in channels, as well as the following permissions enabled, which will be denied to the mute role:

 * Send Messages
 * Send Messages In Threads